ansys/pyansys-dev-guide/doc/source/coding_style/index.rst

 Coding Style
 ************

-The PyAnsys libraries are expected to follow `PEP8`_ will attempt to be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.
+PyAnsys libraries are expected to follow `PEP8`_ and be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.

 .. _NumPy: https://numpy.org/